dao-xyz/peerbit/documentation/encryption.md

     - The encrypted ephemeral key for every receiver
     - Public keys are packed along side so that an receiver can find out whether they can decrypt a message (this will be optional in the future)

+See [this](./../packages/utils/crypto/src/encryption.ts) for implementation details.

 ### Log entry fields that are encrypted (separately)
 - Lamport clock
 - Payload
 - Signature

 (Work is still under development whether DAGs links should also be encrypted, and whether Lamport clock encryption is really necessary. )

+See [this](./../packages/ipfs/ipfs-log/src/entry.ts) for implementation details.